Electrostatics/electrostatics.github.io/external_contributions/extern-tabi.md

 <div id="elec-keyword-sdens" style="display:none;">

 <p>Specify the number of grid points per square-angstrom to use in discontinuous surface constructions (e.g., molecular surface and solvent-accessible surfaces).
-Ignored when srad is 0.0 or srfm is spl2.
-There is a direct correlation between this value used for the surface sphere density, the accuracy of the surface calculations, and the APBS calculation time.
-The APBS "suggested" value is 10.0.</p>
+There is a direct correlation between this value used for the surface sphere density, the accuracy of the surface calculations, and the APBS calculation time.</p>
+<p>For TABI-PB, this parameter specifies the density parameter value that is passed to the surface meshing software, either MSMS for generating a solvent-excluded surface (SES) triangulation or NanoShaper for generation an SES or Skin surface triangulation</p>

 The syntax is:
 {% highlight bash %}